lrperki2/Project3/data_channel_is_lifestyle.md

 Because the distribution of shares could be highly skewed, there may be many outliers and the box plot may not be visually appealing or useful.
-Although outliers should not be removed without cause, to gain a better view of the data, a consideration may be to view the box plot without them.
+Although outliers should not be removed without cause, to gain a better view of the data, one consideration is to view the box plot without them.
 A similar box plot with the same syntax, but adding a coordinate layer with `coord_cartesian()` is generated, specifying the `ylim` argument to range from 0 to the 90th percentile of `shares` to show a better scale that hides some outliers.
 Many points above the boxes, a long tail above the box plots, or the median line being located towards the bottom of the boxes could indicate positive skew.
-Points towards the bottom would, a long tail below the box plots, or the median line being indicated towards the top of the boxes could indicate negative skew.
+Points towards the bottom, a long tail below the box plots, or the median line being indicated towards the top of the boxes could indicate negative skew.
 Relatively symmetric tails, a median close to the center of the boxes, and few outliers would indicate a symmetric distribution.
+If the size of the box or the length of its tail for the number of images being 0 is larger/longer, then there is more variability in the number of shares for articles with 0 images when compared to those with 1 or more.
+If the boxes and tails are smaller/shorter, then there is less variability in the number of shares for articles with 0 images when compared to those 1 or more.

 ``` r
 img_split <- cut(subset_channel$num_imgs,